 In the workplace, you are never pleased.
-When this happens or that happens then you’ll be pleased.
+You think that when you reach a certain outcome then you’ll be pleased.
 But, every time you reach that point, your moving target eludes you, and there is yet another thing that has to be accomplished before you can be happy.

 When employees feel they can never please their employer, it will lead to feelings of hopelessness and despair, and they do what they have to do to get by rather than giving it their all.
 The last thing you want in your business is a staff that does the minimum just to please you because they feel they will never meet your expectations.

 You are a perfectionist.
 The only problem is, you will never be perfect.
-Your constant need for perfection brings out your sarcastic, irritable and critical side and no one wants to be victim to that behavior — not your employees, and certainly not your business partners.
-Your constant berating causes tension, frustration and a tense working environment — and that creates a counterproductive workplace with all sorts of other problems in tow.
+No one can be perfect.
+Your constant need for perfection brings out your sarcastic, irritable and critical side and no one wants to be victim to that behavior – not your employees, and certainly not your business partners.
+You’re playing the Stickler saboteur role without even knowing it.
+Your constant berating causes tension, frustration and a tense working environment – and that creates a counterproductive workplace with all sorts of other problems in tow.

 You put yourself second and others first, which causes you to lose out on your vision and miss your own outcomes.
 Are you running your business or are your employees?
 More than likely, it’s the latter.
 Unfortunately, trying to please everyone cannot happen if you want your business to really be successful.

-You tend to be a scatterbrain and have trouble being content with anything.
+You tend to be a scatterbrain and have trouble being content with anything, be it in your professional or personal life.
 You like frequent change, but if you are to have any accomplishments in your business, you need to see things through to the end.
-Halting projects, starting new ones and then jumping back into old projects again is counterproductive — and it’s slowing down your company’s progress.
+Halting projects, starting new ones and then jumping back into old projects again is counterproductive – and it’s slowing down your company’s progress.
 How much more can you accomplish if you have a singleness of purpose?

 You create a lot of anxiety within yourself, but also in others, in order to get your way.
 And though things may work out for you sometimes, your behavior can make others resent you.
-This resentment makes others not want to put their best foot forward.
+This resentment makes others not want to put their best foot forward when they’re collaborating with you.
 They will let you run the show even though they may have ideas that rival your own.
 In the end, it’s about making your company a success, and you cannot control every aspect of that journey.
 If you try, it will not turn out as successful as it could be.

 Things happen for you, not to you.
-Unfortunately, you seem to see it the opposite way.
-Instead of turning lemons into lemonade, you avoid any problems that exist, which escalates the issues — and soon your gift turns into a problem.
+Unfortunately, you seem to see it the opposite way, and this is the relevance of an Avoider saboteur.
+Instead of turning lemons into lemonade, you avoid any problems that exist, which escalates the issues – and soon your gift turns into a problem.
 If you are unable to get to the bottom of various issues and make them work for you instead of against you, you’re only slowing down the progress of your own company’s success.

-Nobody wants to work for a Debbie Downer.
-The “poor me” mentality gets old very quickly.
+Nobody wants to work for a Debbie or Donald Downer.
+The “poor me” mentality gets old very quickly to those around you.
 If the only way your staff can get through to you is to placate you on a constant basis, they will feel like they are your babysitter and will be frustrated in that role.
 The result will be difficulty keeping quality talent, or worse, those that do stick around will eventually take your victim mentality as a weakness and then take advantage of you as an employer.
 Employees need a leader, not a victim.

-You love to analyze and that limits the emotional connection that you have with others.
-Your employees feel judged and disconnected and your business suffers because of it — often resulting in them leaving because they cannot deal with you for the long term.
+You love to analyze every situation and that limits the emotional connection that you have with others.
+Instead of leading with feeling, you’re relying solely on logic.
+Your employees feel judged and disconnected and your business suffers because of it – often resulting in them leaving because they cannot deal with you for the long term.
 Most employees are spending more time with you than with their own families, so having a little emotional connection is okay; it may even help you build a stronger, tighter team.